 Glutathione is found primarily in fresh, raw foods - vegetables, fruit, meat and milk.
 Storage, even of milk, reduces glutathione levels.
 It is not found in cereals, processed foods, canned foods and cured meat.

-Foods and herb high in glutathione or those that boost glutathione include:
+Foods and herbs high in glutathione or those that boost glutathione include:

-- fresh and frozen fruits (blackberries, blueberries, strawberries, watermelon)
+- fresh and frozen fruits (blackberries, blueberries, strawberries and watermelon)

 - garlic and onions